 I have two tomato volunteer plants, oddly enough in two of my containers.
 One’s in the lettuce and the other is in a container with a baby cedar tree.
 My husband rescued a cedar sapling from the bush hog and he put it in a container until it gets big enough to transplant.

 He was checking on his little cedar and called to me, “Hey, this looks like a tomato plant.”
 Sure enough. it was.
 We’ve no idea how it got there!
 Maybe I dropped the seed in the soil when I was starting the seeds?
 A bird could’ve deposited the seed in there, who knows?
 But we’ve sure enjoyed those tomatoes!

-Do you pull your volunteer plants or do you leave them?
-What determines how you deal with them?
 I certainly hope I’ve helped you make a plan and be able to determine what to do with your volunteer plants.